BackofenLab/StoatyDive/README.md

 [![GitHub](https://img.shields.io/github/tag/heylf/StoatyDive.svg)](https://github.com/heylf/StoatyDive) [![Bioconda](https://anaconda.org/bioconda/stoatydive/badges/version.svg)](https://anaconda.org/bioconda/stoatydive)
 [![Build Status](https://travis-ci.org/heylf/StoatyDive.svg?branch=master)](https://travis-ci.org/heylf/StoatyDive)

-StoatyDive is a tool to evaluate predicted peak profiles to assess the binding specificity of a protein to its targets.
-It can be used for sequencing data such as CLIP-seq or ChIP-Seq.
+StoatyDive is a tool to evaluate and classify predicted peak profiles to assess the binding specificity of a protein to its targets.
+It can be used for sequencing data such as CLIP-seq or ChIP-Seq, or any other type of peak profile data.

 ## Installation